 - Children are often unaware that a tiny flame can grow into a dangerous fire.

-Fire & Rescue NSW runs the Intervention and Fire Awareness Program (IFAP) which provides face-to-face and over-the-phone help for families to understand and manage children's fire-starting behaviour.
+Fire and Rescue NSW runs the Youth Fire Intervention Program which provides face-to-face and over-the-phone help for families to understand and manage children's fire-starting behaviour.

-Under the Intervention and Fire Awareness Program, parents and carers ring a free and confidential service to arrange to talk to Fire Intervention Officers.
+Under the Youth Fire Intervention Program, parents and carers ring a free and confidential service to arrange to talk to Fire Intervention Officers.
 The officers can also work directly with the families to help them understand the issues, suggest strategies and develop an action plan to help make their home safer, and if necessary refer them to other professional help.
-For further information about the program visit Safety Programs: IFAP.
+For further information about the program visit Safety Programs: Youth Fire Intervention Program.